Reididsorg/PhoneTelTest3/README.md

 # PhoneTelTest3

-Snowtricks is a community website, with aim to popularize and learn snowboard by sharing snowboard tricks.
+BileMo is an API web service with aim to expose mobile phones catalog to different shops with privacy access.

 ## Development environment
 PHP 8.0